AshStanton/content-ops-starter/content/pages/index.md

     subtitle: Marketing services for every need
     items:
       - type: FeaturedItem
-        title: Ad Management (Basic Package)
+        title: Ad Campaign Management
-        subtitle: '1,000–1,500 Per month'
+        subtitle: Drive More Targeted Traffic with Expert Ads
-        text: >
+        text: >+

-          At Tech Apptitude, we help you choose the right ad platforms and tailor your strategy to reach the perfect audience.
-Our team will optimize your ads to attract more clients and monitor the performance of your campaigns on a weekly or bi-weekly basis to ensure continuous improvement.
+          *   **Platform Selection**: We help you choose the best advertising platforms based on your business needs.

+          *   **Ad Creation**: We design compelling, high-conversion ads that capture the attention of your target audience.

+          *   **Campaign Monitoring**: Weekly or bi-weekly campaign monitoring to ensure continuous improvement and optimal performance.

+          *   **Target Audience Optimization**: We identify and optimize ad targeting to reach the most relevant audiences.

         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark